 Self-Destructive Borderline

 Those who are self-destructive are, in many ways, their own worst enemies.
 They are likely to sabotage family relationships, romantic relationships and friendships.
 These individuals are prone to risky or dangerous behaviors, acting with little regard for the potential ramifications.
-These symptoms are associated with a lack of control; when coupled with a dependency on other people and a fear of abandonment, strong, irrational feelings often lead to improper activities, like risky sex.
+These symptoms of borderline personality disorder are associated with a lack of control; when coupled with a dependency on other people and a fear of abandonment, strong, irrational feelings often lead to improper activities, like risky sex.

 What Causes Borderline Personality Disorder?